Carlos Ghosn Fled Japan Trial For Lebanon. His Lawyer: 'How Could He Do This To Us?'

 Ghosn, who was born in Brazil and grew up in Lebanon, has citizenship in Lebanon, France and Brazil.

-Authorities in Tokyo arrested Ghosn in November 2018 and indicted him the following month on charges that when he led Nissan he underreporting his income and pursued self-dealing schemes with Middle East dealerships that lined his own pocket.
+Authorities in Tokyo arrested Ghosn in November 2018 and indicted him the following month on charges that when he led Nissan he underreported his income and pursued self-dealing schemes with Middle East dealerships that lined his own pocket.

 Former Nissan chairman Carlos Ghosn's lawyer Junichiro Hironaka said it was an ‘unexpected surprise’ to hear that his client had fled Japan https://t.co/D6hkjcWDyQ pic.twitter.com/BBhOK8xRpL— Reuters (@Reuters) December 31, 2019

 His legal battle has shed an unflattering light on the Japanese justice system.
 Prosecutors in Japan often subject suspects to eight hours of daily questioning without a lawyer while they are detained in an effort to secure a confession.
-It's a practice widely criticized outside of the country as "hostage justice," according to Japan Times.
+It's a practice widely criticized outside the country as "hostage justice," according to Japan Times.

-Ghosn, who has long declared his innocence and attacked Japan's prosecution as corrupt, spent 108 in detention and was re-arrested a number times after the initial detainment for further questioning.
+Ghosn, who has long declared his innocence and attacked Japan's prosecution as corrupt, spent 108 days in detention and was rearrested a number times after the initial detainment for further questioning.
 His trial had been set for April.

 His odds of an acquittal in Japan were slim.
 The country has a criminal conviction rate of 99% due to the extraordinary power the country's prosecutors command.